British tech company Gett partners with U.S. taxi app provider Curb

-The partnership announced on Monday is Gett’s first significant U.S. deal since the end of 2018, when it abandoned attempts to compete with Uber Technologies and Lyft as a consumer ride-hail service.
+The partnership announced on Monday is Gett's first significant U.S. deal since the end of 2018, when it abandoned attempts to compete with Uber Technologies (UBER.N) and Lyft (LYFT.O) as a consumer ride-hail service.

-Gett, which is backed by German carmaker Volkswagen, now focuses on providing software services to about 14,000 large companies, mainly in the UK, Israel and Russia, helping to organise employee business travel and handling back-office tasks such as expense management.
+Gett, which is backed by German carmaker Volkswagen (VOWG_p.DE), now focuses on providing software services to about 14,000 large companies, mainly in the UK, Israel and Russia, helping to organise employee business travel and handling back-office tasks such as expense management.

 The company's partnerships allow it to offer local taxi, limousine and ride-hailing services, such as Lyft, on its platform for corporate customers.